NeilBotelho/Webcomic-Scraper/README.md

 The directory should be created prior to running the program for the first time.
 The prevComic file should contain the number of the latest post of that comic.

 ## Constants
-Both implementations have certain constants at the beginning of the file that need to be set before use like, base directory comic names,urls,etc
+Both implementations have certain constants at the beginning of the file that need to be set before use like, base directory, comic names,urls,etc